Another Word For CATCH_UP

 run into

-Verb : (intransitive but with prepositional object, literally) To enter by running.
+Verb : (intransitive but with prepositional object, by extension) To unexpectedly encounter or meet someone or something (literally or figuratively).

 Verb : (intransitive but with prepositional object) To collide with.